Introduction

 2.1 Ramachandran Plot

-As you probably already figure out, many combinations of φ and ψ angles are forbidden because of the principle of steric exclusion: two atoms cannot be in the same place at the same time.
-This was initially shown by Gopalasamudram Ramachandran, who also devised a plot to visualize the allowed angle values, so-called Ramachandran plot.
-This plot can represent the angles of a particular amino acid, of all the amino acids in a protein or many proteins.
-Analysis of φ and ψ angles in known proteins clearly show that roughly three-quarters of all possible φ, ψ combinations are excluded.
+As you likely deduced already, many combinations of φ and ψ angles are prohibited due to the principle of steric exclusion, which dictates that two atoms cannot occupy the same space simultaneously.
+This concept was initially demonstrated by Gopalasamudram Ramachandran, who developed a plot to visualize the permissible angle values, known as the Ramachandran plot.
+This plot can display the angles of a specific amino acid, all amino acids in a single protein, or even across many proteins.
+Analysis of φ and ψ angles in known proteins reveals that approximately three-quarters of all possible φ, ψ combinations are not allowed (Figure 9) that correspond with common secondary structure motifs (Figure 10).

-Functionally and structurally relevant residues are more likely than others to have torsion angles that can be distributed into the allowed but disfavored regions of a Ramachandran plot.
+Functionally relevant residues are more likely than others to have torsion angles that plot to the allowed but disfavored regions of a Ramachandran plot.
 The specific geometry of these functionally relevant residues, while somewhat energetically unfavorable, may be important for the protein’s function, catalytic or otherwise.
 Such conformations need to be stabilized by the protein using H-bonds, steric packing, or other means, and should very seldom occur for highly solvent-exposed residues.

 2.2 Protein folds, domains and motifs